 The Project will require installation of the pipeline segment across numerous waterbodies and wetlands.
 The majority of the Project impacts will be temporary and short-term in nature as a result of construction activities.
 There will be minimal long-term effects due to operation and maintenance of the pipeline.
 Long-term effects will include conversion of forested and shrub-scrub habitats to open habitat within the maintained pipeline easement and minor disturbance associated with routine operational maintenance of the pipeline easement.
 Additional minor long-term effects will occur at the respective valve locations through conversion of the existing land use.
-Project construction activities will result in 103.1 acres of temporary wetland disturbance; 33.9 acres of forested and scrub-shrub wetland conversion to emergent wetland habitat associated with maintenance of the permanent right-of-way; and 0.02 acre of permanent wetland fill from aboveground facilities.
+Project construction activities will result in 109.0103.1 acres of temporary wetland disturbance; 29.633.9 acres of forested and scrub-shrub wetland conversion to emergent wetland habitat associated with maintenance of the permanent right-of-way; and less than 0.10.02 acre of permanent wetland fill from aboveground facilities.

-Enbridge has completed cultural resource surveys along the route.
-Enbridge will consult with the U.S. Army Corps of Engineers, who in turn will consult with Wisconsin Historical Society, and Native American Tribes, as applicable based on the identification of potentially eligible cultural resource sites.
-In addition, Traditional Cultural Resource surveys have been conducted to identify areas of historical and cultural significance to the Tribes.
+Enbridge will has completed cultural resource surveys prior to constructionalong the route.
+If potentially eligible cultural resource sites are identified, Enbridge will consult with the U.S. Army Corps of Engineers, who in turn will consult with Wisconsin Historical Society, and Native American Tribes, as applicable based on the identification of potentially eligible cultural resource sites.
+In addition, Traditional Cultural Resource surveys are beinghave been conducted to identify areas of historical and cultural significance to the Tribes.